 One question that can impact your decision is, “How long does it take to become a doula?”

-Depending on which training program you choose and whether you decide to keep and maintain a certification, there are various answers to that question.
+Depending on which training program you choose and whether you decide to keep and maintain certification, there are various routes to the same goal.
+So, let’s break them down!

 In today’s blog, we are going to go over what most doula training programs consist of, how they compare, and the time commitment you can expect based on the training you take.